ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Philanor.md

 Member of the Older of the Golden Eclipse.
-For suspicious.
+Very suspicious a